 - Continue working with the file created in the previous practice, MyLightPole.max.
 If you did not complete it, open Modeling with Modifiers and Transforms.max from your Class Files folder. - 2.
-In the Create tab (), click (Shapes) to create 2D objects.
-Verify that the Splines sub-category is displayed and click Rectangle, as shown in Figure 3-9.
+In the Create panel (), click (Shapes) to create 2D objects.
+Verify that the Splines sub-category is displayed and click (Rectangle), as shown in Figure 3-11.

-3. In the Keyboard Entry rollout set X, Y, and Z to 0'0", 0'0", and 3'2".
+Modeling 3D geometry from 2D shapes is discussed in detail later in the Training Guide.
+3. In the Command Panel, expand the Keyboard Entry rollout and set X, Y, and Z to 0'0", 0'0", and 3'2".
 Set Length and Width to 0'6" each and set Corner Radius to 0'1".
-Click Create
+Click

 4. A 2D rectangle is created on the top of base plate.
-With the rectangle still selected, open the Modify tab ().
-Open the Modifier List by clicking the down arrow next to it.
-In the Modifier List drop-down list, select Extrude.
-Note that Extrude gets listed in the Modifier Stack, as shown in Figure 3-10.
+With the rectangle still selected, open the Modify panel ().
+Expand the Modifier List by clicking the down arrow next to it.
+In the drop-down list, select Extrude.
+Note that Extrude is listed in the Modifier Stack above the Rectangle entry, as shown in Figure 3-12.

 - 5. In the Parameters rollout, set Amount to 15'0" and leave the other parameters at their default settings. - 6.
 Rename the object Rectangle001 as LP Pole. - 7.
-Use (Zoom) to get a closer look at the light pole, as shown in Figure 3-11.
+Use (Zoom) to get a closer look at the light pole, as shown in Figure 3-13n.
 Note how much detail the light pole's fillet adds to the model.